Lu & Aaron’s Exceptional Adventures In Bolivia

 The couple curated an adventure that melded their remote working capabilities with annual PTO (2 weeks on, 2 weeks off) with their footloose-and-fancy-free dispositions.

-They ventured on four-week excursion that took them to Bolivia and afforded Aaron a chance to meet Lu’s parents and grandmother.
+They ventured on a four-week excursion that took them to Bolivia and afforded Aaron a chance to meet Lu’s parents and grandmother.
 While the pair had a terrific time, the trip had its challenges, too.
 For Aaron, it meant plunging into a zero-English world and engaging with super culture shock.
 By the end of their four-week stay, his Spanish had improved dramatically.
 For Lu, it was a rare opportunity to see her country through another’s eyes.

 Their home base was in La Paz.
 For those who slept through geography class, Bolivia has not one but two capitals: La Paz, where the seat of government is located, and Sucre, the legal and judicial center of the country.
 La Paz also provided a home base.